ronandi/ronandi.github.io/_posts/2013-08-19-how-to-make-a-simple-groupme-bot-with-sinatra-and-heroku.markdown

 {% endhighlight %}

 That's pretty much it for the code.
+We just need to make a config.ru file that Heroku needs:

+{% highlight ruby %}
+#config.ru
+require './hello'
+run Sinatra::Application
+{% endhighlight %}

-We just need to deploy it by pushing to heroku.
+Now deploy by pushing to heroku.

     git commit -a -m "initial commit"
     git push heroku master